NEWS:

 - “Mud Lake” won the 2011 Poetry International Prize

-- Sarah’s Waterfall is a 2010 Mom's Choice Award book, a 2010 NAPPA Award book, and a 2009 Honor Award book from Skipping Stones magazine
+- Sarah’s Waterfall was a 2010 Mom's Choice Award book, a 2010 NAPPA Award book, and a 2009 Honor Award book from Skipping Stones magazine

 About Ellery Akers